Distance: 45 miles one way

 At the top of Slug Gulch, go R onto Omo Ranch Rd., go L on Mt.
 Aukum Rd., and follow Mt.
 Aukum back to Plymouth.

 Afterthoughts: The town of Volcano at first looks like a tiny ghost town, but within its three small blocks beats a mighty heart.
-In that 100 yards you’ll find two charming, refurbished old hotels, each with a very good restaurant, a friendly old-fashioned general store, two theatre stages (one indoor, one outdoor), a city park, and one of the best bakeries in my experience.
-I highly recommend an overnight, but check on opening and closing hours before you book a date: the last time I was there, one hotel’s restaurant was closed Sunday, the other hotel’s restaurant was closed Monday, and the bakery was closed Saturday.
+In that 100 yards you’ll find two charming, refurbished old hotels, each with a very good restaurant, a friendly old-fashioned general store, two theatre stages (one indoor, one outdoor), a city park, and a very good bakery.
+I highly recommend an overnight in one of the two hotels, but check on opening and closing hours for everything before you book a date: the last time I was there, one hotel’s restaurant was closed Sunday, the other hotel’s restaurant was closed Monday, and the bakery was closed Saturday.